GreedyGame/greedygame-docs/docs/android-faq.md

-This section deals with the commonly asked questions regarding the Android SDK

 ### **I unable to see ads in my app.
 How do I troubleshoot?**
 This question deals with Android troubleshooting.
 For Unity, Cocos, iOS platforms, please visit their respective pages